-- '.options loca maxnliters=200'.
+- '.options nonlin continuation=1'.
+Sets the algorithm to use natural parameter continuation. - '.options loca conparam=VDDdev'.
+If using natural parameter continuation, it is necessary include a setting for 'conparam'.
+It sets which input parameter to use to perform continuation.
+The parameter name is subject to the same rules as parameter used by the '.STEP' capability.
+(Section 7.4.2).
+In this case, the parameter is the magnitude of the DC voltage source, 'VDDdev'.
+For this type of voltage source, it was possible to use the default device parameter (Section 7.4.5) - '.options loca initialvalue=0.0'.
+This is required. - '.options loca maxvalue=5.0'.
+This is required. - '.options loca stepcontrol=1' or '.options loca stepcontrol=adaptive'.
+This specifies the continuation steps to be adaptive, rather than constant.
+This is recommended. - '.options loca maxsteps=100'.
+This sets the maximum number of continuation steps for each parameter. - '.options loca maxnliters=200'.
 This is the maximum number of nonlinear iterations, and has precedence over the similar number that can be set on the '.options nonlin' line. - '.options loca aggressiveness=1.0'.
 This refers to the step size control algorithm, and the value of this parameter can be anything from 0.0 to 1.0.
 1.0 is the most aggressive.
 In practice, try starting with this set to 1.0.
 If the solver fails, then reset to a smaller number.

-8.3.2 Voltage Source Scaling Continuation
+8.2.2 Voltage Source Scaling Continuation

-Figure 8.3 shows a natural parameter homotopy netlist with parameters pertinent to the homotopy algorithm highlighted in red.
+Figure 8.2 shows a natural parameter continuation netlist with parameters pertinent to the continuation algorithm highlighted in red.
 For this example, a special parameter 'VSRCSCALE' is being swept from zero to one.
 This parameter is applied as a scaling factor for all DC voltage sources in the netlist.
-As a result, this example demonstrates a version of "source stepping" more like the one that SPICE applies automatically as part of its DC operating point solution strategy if Newton's method and GMIN stepping both fail.
+As a result, this example demonstrates an explicit invocation of "source stepping" like the one that both Xyce and SPICE apply automatically as part of their DC operating point solution strategies if Newton's method and GMIN stepping both fail.

-'''

 Simple netlist demonstrating source-stepping continuation

 This source will be swept with .DC

 V1 1 0 DC 1

 R1 1 0 100

 This source will be not swept with .DC

 V2 2 0 DC 8

 R2 2 0 100

 .DC V1 1 8 1

 .print DC V(1) V(2)

 .print HOMOTOPY V(1) V(2)

-HOMOTOPY Options
+Continuation Options

 .options nonlin continuation=1